RoDivinity/DataMining/FinalProject/Final_report.md

 Methodology
 -----------

 1. Preprocessing data: Even though the data set contains nearly 1900 variables from five major categories collected from 7149 colleges, some of them have missing values due to unavailability of information, privacy policies and change in definitions over time.
 I will filter out these variables if they have over 85% of values which are missing.
 Next, I will filter out colleges with more than 10% of variables with missing values (these colleges can be too small, undergo fiscal problems or choose not to disclose vital information).
 The filter is necessary to make the data less noisy and counterproductive.
 Remaining categorical variables will be splitted into new columns explained by expository data dictionary maintained by U.S. Department of Education.
-Since not all variables are reported for 1051 colleges, I need to impute the data set following Don Rubin (Statistical Inference of Missing Values, 2002) methods.
+Since not all variables are reported for 1051 colleges, I need to impute the data set following Don Rubin and Roderick Little suggested methods (Rubin and Little, 2002).
 Data are missing at random because for some colleges, the variables are reported, but not for others.
 The missing values after filtering out unreported variables and colleges are only 6.74% of the data but the process of imputation will be long due to robustness in imputation method.
 I do not utilize mean, mode or median to replace missing values because it reduces variance in data set and distorts the distributions of the variables.
 Other simple methods like using linear regressions to predict missing values are quick but they introduce bias and incapable of handling categorical variables (Rubin, 2002).
 In this project, I will utilize miss ranger method, an improvement of random forest algorithm in predicting missing values.
 It is reasonable efficient in computing time and handling both discrete and continuous variables.
 Due to file constraints, I must comment out my data preprocessing codes and export all imputed data as inputs for Rmarkdown to knit.

 2. Regularize data: To analyze the data, I will generate an independent variable, named RETURN.
 The variable is computed by using the average income earned by former students minus the cost of attendance divided by the cost of attendance reported in the data.
 The variable carries the similar measure of return on education primarily used in labor economics literature.
 It also an indicator to address the question concerned students and parents, which school is the best bang for the buck.
 I will use the mean earnings of students working and not enrolled 6 years after entry (MN\_EARN\_WNE\_P6) as reference for potential earnings and average anual total cost of attendance (COSTT4\_A) as reference for cost of attendance.
 To make the data intepretable, I will deploy Lasso regression to eliminate unnecessary variables in the data from the filtered variables after data preprocessing.
 The first step is to create a sparse matrix to handle multiple categorical variables (geographical locations, cohort gender, race, Title IV status, etc).
 After building design matrix, I run Lasso regression from gamlr library and extract out variables in the Lasso regression impacting the return on education.
 Then I rerun obtained features as targeted regression model explaining the return on education.
 For data from year 2012 to 2014, I use selected features from LASSO regressions to subset the data and impute missing values again, then predict the outcomes for the simple linear regression model obtained above.